 As ecommerce sales surged over the past year, organizations have had to pay greater attention to all aspects of their supply chains, particularly the last mile.
 The last mile of any delivery, and especially of ecommerce transactions, is complicated, time-consuming, and expensive.

-Just what is the “last mile?”
-In the world of supply chain and logistics, the last mile refers to the final step in the supply chain, when a product transfers from a business (typically a retail store, warehouse, or distribution center) to the customer’s business or home, or to a collection point, like an ecommerce lockbox.
+Just what is the “last mile delivery?”
+In the world of supply chain and logistics, the last mile refers to the final destination in the supply chain, when a product transfers from a business (typically a retail store, warehouse, or distribution center) to the customer’s business or home, or to a collection point, like an ecommerce lockbox.

 What is Last Mile Delivery?